upper waypoint

 “I thought it was really cool.
 I even thought it was cool seeing a little turd float by!
 I mean, that’s not something everyone gets to see,” she says.

-Exploring deep under San Francisco (Sruti Mamidanna/KQED)
+Exploring deep under San Francisco.
+(Sruti Mamidanna/KQED)

 As we got closer to what I’d come to see — that cave — the crashing of the Pacific Ocean suddenly grew louder.
 Looming in front of us, there it was: What looked like the tall, wide mouth of a cave, deep under San Francisco, carved from dark, jutting rock and yawning into more blackness.

-“This,” says Abadie with some pride, “is definitely the most scenic and beautiful combined sewer overflow in San Francisco.”
+“This,” Abadie says with some pride, “is definitely the most scenic and beautiful combined sewer overflow in San Francisco.”

-Carly Severn and Megan Abadie in the mouth of the “sewer cave”
+Carly Severn and Megan Abadie in the mouth of the ‘sewer cave.’

 Passing through the cave, we had to stoop to get through the last part of our journey, our helmets scraping the ceiling.
 We were now inside the discharge pipe: the way the system can safely get water out during heavy storms, while providing primary-level treatment, when the usual storage areas under the city are full to the brim.

 At the end of the pipe, the waves we could hear crashing close suddenly became visible, as I found myself looking out at the ocean, framed by rock.
 After hours underground, it was now daylight out there.
-That entrance onto the water is, unthinkably, how some explorers try to get in here, via a tiny strip of beach that opens up only for a brief period of time.
+That entrance onto the water is, unthinkably, how some explorers try to get in here via a tiny strip of beach that opens up only for a brief period of time.

-Glimpsing the Pacific Ocean (Sruti Mamidanna/KQED)
+A glimpse of the Pacific Ocean.
+(Sruti Mamidanna/KQED)

 As the tide started to rise, the waves started to crash further and further into the pipe toward us, and we knew it was time to go.
-As we moved back through the tunnel, the difference in smell was palpable: The people of San Francisco were waking up, and were starting to use their bathrooms.
+As we moved back through the tunnel, the difference in smell was palpable: The people of San Francisco were waking up and were starting to use their bathrooms.

 After being attached to the rope and hauled out of the darkness and up through the manhole again, I was suddenly out of the city’s underworld.
-Exhausted, after hours trudging through sewer water, the call of the underground was only more apparent to me.
+Exhausted, after hours of trudging through sewer water, the call of the underground was only more apparent to me.

 So what could people do, I asked Abadie, if after hearing the truth about the darkness and danger down there, they still couldn’t resist the lure of subterranean exploration?

-Megan Abadie in the discharge pipe leading out to the ocean (Sruti Mamidanna )
+Megan Abadie in the discharge pipe leading out to the ocean.
+(Sruti Mamidanna )

 “We have a lot of people retiring here.
 You can come work for us!” she says.
 “We will get you into sewers.
 It’ll be awesome.
 Your passion can actually get you paid to explore sewers.”